YottaDB/YDBDoc/ProgGuide/ioproc.rst

   close c
   quit

-This demonstrates that the created process nestin keeps running as an INDEPENDENT process after the YottaDB/GT.M process CLOSEs the pipe.
-This YottaDB/GT.M process uses another PIPE device to return the process id of ntestin and READ it into pid so that it may be killed by this or another process, should that be appropriate.
+This demonstrates that the created process nestin keeps running as an INDEPENDENT process after the YottaDB process CLOSEs the pipe.
+This YottaDB process uses another PIPE device to return the process id of ntestin and READ it into pid so that it may be killed by this or another process, should that be appropriate.

 .. note::
    "nestin.c" is a program which reads from standard input and writes to standard output until it see and EOF.
 It then loops for 300 1sec sleeps doing nothing.
 The purpose of using independent is as a server process which continues until it receives some other signal for termination.